eProsima/Integration-Service-docs/docs/use-case2.rst

 *eProsima Integration-Service* eases this process, allowing to integrate any *DDS* system into an already existing system or viceversa, by providing an out-of-the-box bridge that straightforwardly allows to communicate the *DDS* and the non-*DDS* protocols.

-Also, the core of *eProsima Integration-Service* allows to centralise all the possible bridges among the subsystems by means of system-specific plugins, or **System-Handles**, that speak the same language as the core.
+Also, thanks, to its **System-Handle**-based structure, the core of *eProsima Integration-Service* allows to centralise all the possible bridges.

-Once all the protocols of interest are communicated with *eProsima Integration-Service*, each via a dedicated **System-Handle**, the inter-components communication can be easily implemented by means of a YAML configuration file, rather than by creating a dedicated bridge for each pair of communicating components.
+Once all protocols are communicated with *eProsima Integration-Service*, the inter-components communication can be easily implemented by means of an individual YAML configuration file.
-For a system made of *N* components, this means that the number of new software parts to add grows as *N* rather than *N²*.

-Notice that *eProsima Integration-Service* already provides the **System-Handle** for some of the most common protocols.
+As explained in the :ref:`introductory section <main features>`, *eProsima Integration-Service* already provides the **System-Handle** for some common protocols.

 .. image:: LARGER_SYSTEM.png